esync-network/docs/docs/developers/index.md

 ## Summary

-The resources mentioned in this document will serve as your go-to references for learning Solidity, leveraging development tools, and interacting with the eCredits Blockchain.
-Whether you're a beginner or an experienced developer, start exploring and building exciting decentralized applications on the eCredits Blockchain today!
+The resources mentioned in this document will serve as your go-to references for learning Solidity, leveraging development tools, and interacting with the eSync Network.
+Whether you're a beginner or an experienced developer, start exploring and building exciting decentralized applications on the eSync Network today!